-Just kidding, instead of trickery, I LOVE to utilize the novel Love That Dog by Sharon Creech.
+I LOVE to utilize the novel Love That Dog by Sharon Creech.
 If you have scanned this book and put it back on the shelf because the first pages were complete confusion, give it another shot!
-I guarantee your students will develop a fondness for poetry and feel a greater confidence in their own capabilities to analyze poetry.
+I guarantee your students will develop a fondness for poetry and feel greater confidence in their own capabilities to analyze poetry.
 The key is to select the right poems for middle school, and this book makes for a great poetry unit in the 4th through 6th grades.

 Poems included in the back of the novel Love That Dog are: The Red Wheelbarrow by William Carlos Williams, Stopping By Woods on a Snowy Evening by Robert Frost, The Tiger by William Blake, dog by Valerie Worth, The Pasture by Robert Frost, Street Music by Arnold Adoff, The Apple by S.C.
 Rigg, and Love That Boy by Walter Dean Myers.
 If you are short on time, simply Google these poems because they are the perfect poems for middle school, especially for grades 4-6.